Equity

 KEY TAKEAWAYS

-• The U.S. equity market has shifted, with the top 20 stocks in the S&P 500 accounting for 45% of the index and 60% of its total return over the last five years, driven largely by tech giants like Microsoft, Nvidia, and Amazon.
+• The U.S. equity market has shifted, with the top 20 stocks in the S&P 500 accounting for 38% of the index and 64% of its total return over the last five years, driven largely by tech giants like Microsoft, Nvidia, and Amazon.1

 • Some advisors want to increase exposure to mega cap companies due to their strong performance and fundamentals while others are looking to diversify into the next generation of market leaders.

-• iShares Build ETFs let investors tailor portfolios to dial up their mega cap exposure with TOPT, OEF, and QTOP, bring it back to neutral with IVV, or dial it down with QNXT and EUSA.
+• iShares Build ETFs enable investors to tailor portfolios to dial up their mega cap exposure with TOPT, OEF, and QTOP, bring it back to neutral with IVV, or dial it down with TOPC, QNXT, and EUSA.

 RISE OF THE MEGAS